mieweb/docs/content/functions/reports/osha-300-301-case-data-report.md

 * <strong>TIME STARTED WORK</strong> - This pulls the <em>Time employee began work on day of injury/illness</em> field of the OSHA recordable case/incident.
 NOTE: Currently, OSHA will not reject submissions if this is left blank.
 This is not a required column for their Injury Reporting API use if you don't know when someone began work.
 Hence, this is Question 12 on the OSHA 301 form.
 * <strong>TIME OF INCIDENT</strong> - This pulls the time from the <em>Date and time of injury or onset of illness</em> field of the OSHA recordable case/incident (or no time if it's unknown).
 Hence, this is Question 13 on the OSHA 301 form.
 * <strong>TIME UNKNOWN</strong> - If the time from the <em>Date and time of injury or onset of illness</em> field of the OSHA recordable case/incident is blank or indicated with a specific time, then this field will display a value based on the entry.
 Hence, Question 13 on the OSHA 301 form.
-    * Blank/no time documented = 1 value
+    * Blank/no time for injury/onset of illness being documented = 1 value
-    * Specific Time of incident is documented = 0 value
+    * Specific Time of injury/onset of illness is documented = blank
 * <strong>NARRATIVE BEFORE INCIDENT</strong> - This pulls the <em>What as the employee doing just before the incident occurred</em> narrative field of the OSHA recordable case/incident.
 Per OSHA: Do not include any personally identifiable information (PII) (e.g., no names, phone numbers, or SSNs) in this field.
 Hence, this is Question 14 on the OSHA 301 form.
 * <strong>NARRATIVE WHAT HAPPENED</strong> - This pulls the <em>What happened?
 Tell us how the injury occurred</em> narrative field of the OSHA recordable case/incident.
 Per OSHA: Do not include any personally identifiable information (PII) (e.g., no names, phone numbers, or SSNs) in this field.
 Hence, this is Question 15 on the OSHA 301 form.
 * <strong>NARRATIVE INJURY ILLNESS</strong> - This pulls the first <em>Nature of Injury or Illness / Body Parts</em> section line item entry of the OSHA recordable case/incident.
 Hence, this is Question 16 on the OSHA 301 form.